-Amsterdam is well known and for good reason – its history; its great museums, its extensive canals and of course, the “Red Light District” and “Coffee Shops”.
-In my previous visits, I’ve walked past a few “Red Lights” (waved at some girls and said “hello” much to the amusement of a Dutch friend) and walked past coffee shops looking for an actual cup of coffee.
+Amsterdam is well known and for good reason – its history; its great museums, its extensive canals and of course, its “Red Light District” and “Coffee Shops”.
+In my previous visits, I’ve walked past a few “Red Lights” (waved at some girls and said “hello” much to the amusement of a Dutch friend) and walked into coffee shops looking for an actual cup of coffee.

 It’s the turning point.
-Another drink (I don’t need one) or is it time to head back?.
+Another drink (I don’t need one) or is it time to head back?
 My local friend is ready to leave so it’s time to leave.
-I have absolutely no idea where I am.
-Time to return from the dark side.
+I have absolutely no idea where I am or what time it is.
+But it’s time to return from the dark side.